RajaBabu15/hft_engine/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer
+## 📝 Disclaimer

+This software is for **educational and research purposes only**.

+### ⚠️ Production Use Warning
-This software is for educational and research purposes only.
-Use in production trading environments is at your own risk.
+- Use in production trading environments is **at your own risk**
+- The Python bindings provide access to high-performance C++ components
+- **Real money trading**: Thoroughly test and validate before any live trading
+- **Performance**: While optimized, always benchmark in your specific environment

+### 🛡️ Liability
 The authors are not responsible for any financial losses incurred through the use of this software.
+This includes losses from:
+- Trading algorithm bugs or logic errors
+- Performance issues or latency spikes
+- Integration or deployment problems
+- Market data feed issues

 ## Contact